clavisound/SlimLoRa/README.md

 # How to use it (mini-tutorial)

-Download the library and extract to Arduino/libraries folder.
-Rename SlimLoRa-master or SlimLoRa-VERSION to SlimLoRa.
+Download the library and extract to Arduino/libraries folder or install via the library manager of Arduino IDE.
+For manual install: Rename SlimLoRa-master or SlimLoRa-VERSION to SlimLoRa.
 Read the details on examples.
 If something goes bad erase ALL the EEPROM and re-try join.

 SlimLoRa changes the data of payload.
 Don't use payload data for program logic.